DeltaBG/ansible-collection-extended_facts/README.md

 The only prerequisite is to have an [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/index.html) >= 2.9

+#### Smartmontools
+If you want the module to return information from `smartctl`, you need to have a `smartmontools` package installed on each node.

 ### Installing

 ```sh
 ansible-galaxy collection install git+https://github.com/mlg1/ansible-collection-extended_facts.git,master
 ```

-To install via the requirements.yml file:
+To install via the `requirements.yml` file:
 ```yaml
 collections:
   - name: https://github.com/mlg1/ansible-collection-extended_facts.git